Institute for Academic Development

 Description

 You were determined to start writing today – yet find yourself doing something else.
 Sounds familiar?
-In this workshop, we will look why so many doctoral students delay writing.
+In this workshop, we will look why so many students delay writing.
 You will work with some tools and exercises that bypass procrastination to help you start writing that review, chapter or paper.

 This highly interactive workshop is open to all PGT students and is not discipline-specific – the techniques can be applied in any subject.